reactioncommerce/docs/docs/create-and-manage-a-shop.md

 Once you've successfully sent the invitation, the recipient should receive an email.

 > Note: You'll need to set up an email service to send out invitations.
-See [Email Configuration](75-email-configuration.md) for more information.
+See [Sending Emails](https://mailchimp.com/developer/open-commerce/docs/sending-emails/) for more information.

 ## Payments

-To set up Payments, go to Settings > Payments in the admin dashboard.
+To set up Payments, go to **Settings > Payments** in the admin dashboard.
 Click to enable or disable a payment method.
 Enabled payment methods are visible to the customer at checkout.
 You can use the IOU Example payment method to test your store before enabling your actual payment method, like Stripe or another supported payment processor.
 Open Commerce includes a [Stripe](https://stripe.com/) plugin for payments.
-The new plugin is [SCA complient](https://stripe.com/docs/strong-customer-authentication).
+The new plugin is [SCA compliant](https://stripe.com/docs/strong-customer-authentication).

 ## Taxes